lusqa/open-trivia/README.md

   </a>
 </p>

-> A webapp application based in the open trivia db api
+> A quiz app made with Vue and which uses Open Trivia api

 ### 🏠 [Homepage](https://github.com/olucasgomes/open-trivia#readme)